Pumba1970/Volumio-Bose-serial/README.md

 # Mastercontrol Plugin for Volumio

 This plugin allows you to control your Bose lifestyle 38 or 48 audio equipment via serial commands from your Volumio system.
+(Don't know if the files in node_modules.zip are necessary.
+Other wise un zip then to folder node_modules.)

 ## Installation